|

 is true?

-The misprision stems from the idea that
+stems from the idea that

 anyone who ceases to be a

-victim ceases to be morally acceptable—the idea that, even
+victim ceases to be morally acceptable — the idea that, even

 if you do not rub

-your successes in the faces of others, the mere fact of your existence as a non-victim is hurtful and
+your successes in the faces of others, the mere fact of your existence

 oppressive to those who have not yet escaped victimhood themselves.
-But the end result of this
+But

-reasoning is that no-one escapes
+reasoning is that no-one

 victimhood, ever.

-We have heard people argue that the concept of intelligence should be deconstructed out
+heard people argue that the concept of intelligence

 of existence.
-We
+I've heard

-have heard people argue that all sports
+people argue that all sports

 should be proscribed by law.
-We
+I've

-have heard people argue, in required readings
+heard people argue, in

 forced on students at